Our content is impartial, but funded in part by affiliate commissions (at no extra cost to our readers). Learn more.

 Whether you’re designing for yourself, your brand, or someone else’s business, working with text and typography is an essential part of the process.

 In Canva, once you’ve selected a font for your text, you can apply 9 simple text effects to it.
-Common effects like drop shadow, curved text and echo are all catered for.
+Common effects like drop shadow, curved text, outline and hollow are all catered for.

 Canva also helps its non-professional userbase by providing a large range of font-pairing combinations; this lets relatively-inexperienced designers combine different fonts, safe in the knowledge that they are using font pairings that work well together.